AnthonyH93/HexaCalc/README.md

 For the hexadecimal and binary calculators there is a limit of 64 bits as they use integer conversion, however the decimal calculator will allow you to work with larger numbers even when the other two calculator screens show an error.

+Note: All screenshots shown were taken on an iPhone X simulator.

 ## System Requirements

 This app is optimized to run and look amazing on all iPhones which are supported by iOS13: